irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgEditToken"></a>

 ### MsgEditToken
-MsgEditToken defines an SDK message for editing a new token.
+MsgEditToken defines an SDK message for editing a new token

 | Field | Type | Label | Description |